kevinscott999/Blockcast/README.md

 ## Which One Should You Download?

 1. You need AMD64 if:
    • You are on a regular Windows PC or laptop with an Intel or AMD processor.
    • This is the most common setup.

 2. You need ARM64 if:
    • You have a Windows device with an ARM processor (like Surface Pro X).
    • These are less common and usually labeled as ARM.

 ⸻

 How to Check Your System Type

 To confirm your architecture:
 1. Press Windows + I to open Settings.
 2. Go to System > About.
 3. Look for “System type”:
    • If it says: x64-based processor → Download AMD64
    • If it says: ARM-based processor → Download ARM64
-  • During setup, ensure the “Enable WSL 2 integration” box is checked.
+   • During setup, ensure the “Enable WSL and integration” box is checked.

 ## 2. Restart WSL terminal (or your Ubuntu window), then check Docker:
 ```